-The Blue Devil men’s cross country program has won eight-straight Northeast Conference Cross Country Championship every year under Blake's direction.
-Central has won eight-straight NEC titles spanning from 2009-2016.
-Most recently in 2014, the Blue Devil’s recorded a perfect score at the NEC championship as all five-scoring runners finished one through five, setting a NEC record.
-The Blue Devils are the first men’s cross country team in league history to win eight straight titles, and only the sixth overall program in league history to win at least seven straight titles.
+The Blue Devil men’s cross country program has won nine-straight Northeast Conference Cross Country Championship every year under Blake's direction.
+Central has won nine straight NEC titles spanning from 2009-2017.
+The Blue Devil’s recorded a perfect score at the NEC championship in 2014, as all five-scoring runners finished one through five, setting a NEC record.
+The Blue Devils are the first team in any sport in league history to win nine straight titles, and just the sixth overall program in league history to win at least seven straight titles.

-Over the past eight years as head coach of the men's and women's cross country programs, Blake has seen 51 athletes earn all-conference honors.
+Over the past nine years as head coach of the men's and women's cross country programs, Blake has seen 61 athletes earn all-conference honors.

 Blake has helped the Blue Devil track and field program complete an incredible turn around as well.
-With Blake at the helm, CCSU captured the program’s first outdoor track and field championship in 2014 (Men) and since then have won four consecutive titles (2014-17).
-CCSU's head coach saw two members, Austin Trainor and Edwin Alston, qualify and compete in Lexington, KY for the NCAA East Preliminary Regionals in 2017.
+With Blake at the helm, CCSU captured the program’s first outdoor track and field championship in 2014 (Men) and since then won four consecutive titles (2014-17).
+CCSU's head coach saw two members, Austin Trainor and Alex Norstrom, qualify and compete in Tampa, FL for the NCAA East Preliminary Regionals in 2018.
 On the women's side, Blake guided the outdoor squad to a 142-point 2017 NEC Runner-Up finish while scoring the most points collectively in program history.
 Mendelson won back-to-back 5K championships (2016-17) as well as the 10K title in 2017 en route to being named the NEC's Most Outstanding Distance Performer (2016-17).